Invariant measures of Mass Migration Processes: Introduction

 Examples of such dynamics have appeared in the literature in various contexts and under various names.
 Without being exhaustive, we quote some of them that will illustrate our results: The totally asymmetric \emph{stick process} has a constant jump rate (independent of particles' numbers); it was studied in \cite{Sepa1} in the context of Ulam's problem, and a generalization with nearest neighbour jumps was considered in \cite{GS}; it possesses a one parameter family of product geometric invariant measures.
 The MMP is a particular case of the multiple particle jump model studied in \cite{GS} in the context of attractiveness properties; under some conditions on the rates, the latter possesses a one parameter family of translation invariant and invariant measures, that are not always explicit.
-Dynamics with zero range interaction and multiple jumps were studied in a finite volume setup in the context of condensation properties: they were called \textit{mass transport models} in \cite{EH,EMZ1,EMZ2}, and \textit{generalized zero range processes} in \cite{GrL} (where the number $k$ of particles that may jump together was bounded); in those references, the set of sites is an interval, a general finite graph or a cube; in \cite{EMZ1,EMZ2}, the authors consider a continuous mass instead of particles moving among sites; a generic form of stationary product measures is exhibited for all those dynamics; such an explicit form is required to analyse condensation phenomena, this is why these models are often chosen as examples (see the reviews \cite{evans0,EH,CG}).
+Dynamics with zero range interaction and multiple jumps were studied in a finite volume setup in the context of condensation properties: they were called \textit{mass transport models} in \cite{EH,EMZ1,EMZ2}, and \textit{generalized zero range processes} in \cite{GrL} (where the number $k$ of particles that may jump together was bounded).
+In those references, the set of sites is an interval, a general finite graph or a cube; in \cite{EMZ1,EMZ2}, the authors consider a continuous mass instead of particles moving among sites.
+A generic form of stationary product measures is exhibited for all those dynamics; such an explicit form is required to analyse condensation phenomena, this is why these models are often chosen as examples (see the reviews \cite{evans0,EH,CG}).
 In the context of exactly solvable models and duality, the $q$-Hahn asymmetric zero range processes are other dynamics with zero range interaction and multiple jumps (see \cite{BC} and references therein) with explicit product invariant measures; this knowledge is crucial for exact-solvability.
+Another possible extension of these models are processes in which multiple births and deaths are superimposed to multiple jumps; their attractiveness properties have been established in \cite{bor1}, and then they have been applied to the study of survival and extinction of species in \cite{bor2}.